 Very special thanks to all my reader I really appreciate the 310,000 visits to my blog, from 183 countries in the past year.
 That’s 110,000 more visits than last year!

-- 2013: 200,000 visits, 176 countries, 79 new posts
+- 2013: 200,000 visits, 176 countries, 79 new posts.

-- 2012: 170,000 visits, 171 countries, 102 new posts
+- 2012: 170,000 visits, 171 countries, 102 new posts.

-- 2011: 91,000 visits, 61 new posts
+- 2011: 91,000 visits, 61 new posts.

-And this last year was the weakest year in terms of post-publication with only 52, less 27 than the last year.
+And this last year was the weakest year in terms of post-publication, with only 52, 27 less than the last year.

 The posts that got the most views in 2014 were:

 - “Cannot open database ‘…’ requested by the login.
-The login failed” or “The EXECUTE permission was denied on the object ‘…’, database ‘…’, schema ‘dbo’” posted on February 2012 (for the third year on the top
+The login failed” or “The EXECUTE permission was denied on the object ‘…’, database ‘…’, schema ‘dbo’” posted in February 2012 (for the third year on top).

 - BizTalk 2013 Installation and Configuration – Important considerations before set up the server (Part 1) posted in May 2013

-- BizTalk 2013 Installation and Configuration – Install and Configure BizTalk Server 2013 (Part 9) posted in May 2013
+- BizTalk 2013 Installation and Configuration – Install and Configure BizTalk Server 2013 (Part 9) posted in May 2013.

-- How To import Add Reference from WSDL file posted in June 2009
+- How To import Add Reference from WSDL file posted in June 2009.

 - BizTalk Server: Demystifying the Test Map operation in Visual Studio because I spent almost all the year finishing the Mapper book trying to find new techniques e explaining others.

-- New release: Managing and cleaning BizTalk Server MarkLog database tables: sp_DeleteBackupHistoryAndMarkLogsHistory because it was a community effort
+- New release: Managing and cleaning BizTalk Server MarkLog database tables: sp_DeleteBackupHistoryAndMarkLogsHistory, because it was a community effort

 TechNet Wiki, BizTalk Open Source Contributions